Inception-framework/debugger/README.md

 * use a compiler cache (faster build),
 * enable the thread library debugging (needed to build the gdb server),
-* build (for the host PC) the gdb cross debugger with TUI support,
+* build (for the host PC) the gdb cross debugger with TUI and python support,
 * customize the host name and welcome banner,
 * enable networking,
 * embed some extra (overlays) files that we will provide later,